jefmud/bottle_session/README.md

 # bottle_session
 `bottle_session` is a simple session module for the Bottle framework.
 Some other projects have session managers for Bottle, but I felt a very simple session was in the spirit of the Bottle framework.

+The session is referenced with a simple cookie that can be stored in memory only or a pickled server-side cache.

 ### Caveat
 Although a somewhat rare occurence, the session is **not thread safe** if two different processes are associating themselves with the same session.